A Simple 2-Week Recovery Plan Following XC

 For this second week consider assigning three runs where they do the following:

-- An easy 20-30 minutes of running with 3-5 x 15-second strides at 5k pace as part of the run.
+- An easy 20-30 minutes of running with 3-5 x 15-second strides at 5k pace during the run.
+I explain in this video why strides - one of the four key elements of every running day - can be done during an easy run.

-- Then, 10-15 minutes of the level of the Strength and Mobility (SAM) they started with last summer (or their strength and mobility work their coach assigned in the summer)
+- Then, 10-15 minutes of the level of the Strength and Mobility (SAM) they started with last summer (or the strength and mobility work their coach assigned in the summer)

 All told, this is under an hour of work.